Inventor of Side Vision Awareness Glasses For Stroke-Related Vision Loss

 Side Vision Awareness Glasses Can Help

-Side Vision Awareness Glasses ( SVAG) was developed by Dr. Errol Rummel, an optometric physician with years of experience treating stroke-related or brain injury-related hemianopsia ( side vision loss) in private practice and as a consultant in neuro-optometric rehabilitation at leading NJ rehabilitation hospitals.
+Side Vision Awareness Glasses ( SVAG) were developed by Dr. Errol Rummel, an optometric physician with years of experience treating stroke-related or brain injury-related hemianopsia ( side vision loss) in private practice and as a consultant in neuro-optometric rehabilitation at leading NJ rehabilitation hospitals.

 Having designed and prescribed hundreds of optical systems to expand side vision, he realized a more effective optical field expansion device was needed, and that a detailed system was necessary for doctors to learn how to accurately examine, prescribe, and instruct a patient in using such a device.
 He learned what worked and what didn’t work, and designed an advanced optical technology called SVAG (Side Vision Awareness Glasses) and devised a protocol to be used by doctors in order to effectively examine and prescribe the special glasses for those with hemianopsia.